argilla-io/notus/v1/README.md

 ---

-Notus 7B v1 is a DPO fine-tuned version of Zephyr 7B Beta SFT fine-tuned on UltraFeedback, but using the average of the different criterias to binarize the data, instead of the critique score; so that the chosen response is based on the average rather than on the critique score.
+Notus 7B v1 is a DPO fine-tuned version of Zephyr 7B Beta SFT fine-tuned on UltraFeedback, but using the average of the different attributes to binarize the data, instead of the critique score; so that the chosen response is based on the average rather than on the critique score.
 All the training code and configuration has been adapted / ported from [`huggingface/alignment-handbook`](https://github.com/huggingface/alignment-handbook).

 ## Contents